nobleexperiment/nobleexperiment.github.io/_posts/2016-06-20-Wilmington-Shopping.markdown

 ## The Wilmington Swap Meet

-(http://consequenceofsound.net/2015/05/anthony-bourdain-to-open-giant-blade-runner-themed-food-market-in-new-york-city/)[Anthony Bourdain wanted to create some Cyberpunk Farmer's Market] in the alleyways of New York City based on the underground economy of the movie Blade Runner.
+[Anthony Bourdain wanted to create some Cyberpunk Farmer's Market](http://consequenceofsound.net/2015/05/anthony-bourdain-to-open-giant-blade-runner-themed-food-market-in-new-york-city/) in the alleyways of New York City based on the underground economy of the movie Blade Runner.
 I find that comparable theme a bit fitting to describe the atmosphere of the Wilmington Swap Meet.
 It's a convergence of chaos, economics, and fantasy.
 You can buy anything here, but you'll need to be cautious as details matter.
 I find having streetsmarts of the market as a competitive advantage if you can haggle the price for 40 pounds of legos for more than $50.

 The Wilmington Swap Meet opens every Sunday (except Holidays on a Sunday, like Easter or Christmas).
 Admission is Free.
 Parking is free by the football field (I remember it as Lot L back in the day), but it's completely full and competitive for open spots.
 There's paid parking at the parking structure and at the park across L street.